Stephen O. Garrison: Personal life

-Garrison was born in Millville, New Jersey on December 24, 1853.
+Garrison was born in Millville, New Jersey, on December 24, 1853.
 He was the tenth child of Stephen Ayars Garrison (1806–1869), a minister and New Jersey state legislator, and Elizabeth Coombs (1812–1888).
 In 1872, he graduated from the Pennington Seminary, a college preparatory school.
 He went on to Wesleyan University in Middletown, Connecticut, earning a B.A. in 1876 and a Master's in 1879.
 Afterwards, he attended the Drew Theological Seminary in Madison, New Jersey.

 Garrison married Elizabeth Baldwin August 29, 1879, with whom he had four children; Charles Henry (1880), Norman Scott (1882), Ida Richardson (1884), and Frances Willard (1887).
 Between 1879 and 1887, Garrison served as a minister in several Methodist congregations in New Jersey and Pennsylvania.
 During his ministry in Philadelphia, he published two books; The Probationer's Catechism (sometimes called the Probationer’s Handbook) and Forty Witnesses.
 The former has been one of the most widely used catechisms for probationers seeking full membership in a Methodist connexion.
-The latter, originally published in 1888, was chosen for the Scholar Select series as “being culturally important, and … part of the knowledge base of civilization as we know it.”
+The latter was originally published in 1888.

 Another notable achievement of Garrison centered on care and education of intellectually disabled children.
 In 1888, Garrison created what came to be known as the Training School at Vineland (described below).
 Ten years later, he began to suffer from an undisclosed illness.
 In early 1900 he had surgery in Philadelphia.
 The surgery was deemed a success and he returned home, but he never fully recovered.
-He died on April 17, 1900 surrounded by friends and family.
+He died on April 17, 1900, surrounded by friends and family.
 He was 46 years old.